jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 The biggest sheet we import has [**number of columns**] columns.

-Needless to say, adjusting the schema in the importer was going to be a pain in the ass.
+Needless to say, adjusting the schema in the importer was going to be a pain.
 I spent a few frustrated minutes trying to translate the alphabetic columns to numerical indices, making sure the whole time to validate that I was assigning the correct data type to each field.
 It was slow going, and it was easy to mess up.